 It’s not a surprise that many companies use aggressive link-building tactics to grow quickly and see results as soon as possible.
 However, these tactics can backfire in more ways than one.

 The internet moves fast, and some tactics used effectively in the past have since fallen out of favor.
-As the online world evolves, Google’s code of conduct has evolved with it, and both of these tactics can now be classified as spam.
+As the online world evolves, Google’s code of conduct has become with it, and both of these tactics can now be classified as spam.
 If a link-building service recommends them to you, that likely means they’re stuck on yesterday’s tactics and may not be the best fit for your company.

 - Press Releases- While your business may put out press releases for legitimate purposes, you shouldn’t try to use them to boost your site’s ranking.
 Companies can release the same press release through multiple newswires and end up with tens or even hundreds of links across the web.
 Unfortunately, this tactic was exploited by companies overusing it to get as many hits as possible.
 Now it’s considered an untrustworthy tactic and won’t count towards your search ranking.